SeleniumHQ/www.seleniumhq.org/src/main/rst/06_test_design_considerations.rst

 some type of user input, and returning some type of results.
 Often a function test will involve multiple pages with a form-based input page containing a collection of input fields, Submit and Cancel operations, and one or more response pages.
-User input can be via text-input fields, checkboxes, drop-down lists, or any other browser-supported input.
+User input can be via text-input fields, check boxes, drop-down lists, or any other browser-supported input.